zhanggq96/zhanggq96.github.io/_posts/2017-06-07-kanji-frequency.markdown

 <!--I must now distinguish something that becomes apparent based on these two charts: in general, it appears that n-like Kanji are more n-like than i-like Kanji are i-like, which contradicts with an earlier statement I made.
 However, this is not actually the case, as for this graph I have selected among only the Kanji with n-rank ≤ 1,000; for this subset, the opposite behaviour is exhibited, barring the two i-like titans 曲 and 音.-->

 The g-ratio charts I have generated do seem to suggest that the more prominent narratives in newspapers are politics, geography and work whereas they shift towards entertainment on the internet.
-In any other year, I would say the same for the english speaking side of reddit, but I believe the current political climate has stirred our perceptions of good content ... (this claim is, of course, not verified by any data).
+I wonder if the same can be said for english-speaking subreddits...

 But that's another discussion, for another day.